Powerful Keynote on the Neuroscience of DEI

 Keynote Speaker on DEI and Leadership

-When Diversity, Equity and Inclusion efforts are not guided by science, more divisions may be created.
+When Diversity, Equity, and Inclusion efforts are not guided by science, more divisions may be created.
 Dr. Wu educates his audiences with the latest scientific insights into how the brain creates and confirms our group affiliations.
 He will also share proven, practical techniques that can bring people together.
 Diversity and Inclusion will flourish when belonging is cultivated.
 Dr. Wu is an international DEI leadership speaker.
 He makes Neuroscience easy to understand and apply.
-He is available for your corporate training events, either virtually or in-person.
+He is available for your corporate training events.